Employment. Labour. Human Rights. Residential Tenancies.

 Our findings are delivered in timely, concise, and clearly-worded reports, accompanied by practical recommendations.
 These recommendations empower employers to resolve immediate issues and effect workplace restoration moving forward.

-We have successfully litigated and resolved human rights matters under the Ontario Human Rights Code, the Canadian Human Rights Act, and the Charter of Rights and Freedoms.
+We have successfully litigated and resolved matters under the Ontario Human Rights Code, the Canadian Human Rights Act, and the Charter of Rights and Freedoms.

-We also have significant experience in appeals and judicial reviews, providing expert advocacy in complex human rights matters.
+We also have significant experience in appeals and judicial reviews, offering expert advocacy in cases involving complex human rights and constitutional issues.

 • We understand that rental housing is more than just a property—it is a home and a community.
 This perspective informs our proactive approach to residential tenancy matters, recognizing the profound impact that housing disputes and legal decisions can have on both tenants and landlords.